America’s Most Unusual Spite Houses

 www.supportthepinkhouse.com

-Despite being a frequent entry amongst America’s spite houses, the Pink House may not be exactly what has been claimed.
-According to some sources, the Pink House was built as part of a divorce settlement.
-In general, this 1925 home on Plum Island was built as an identical home that a couple once shared.
-However, the wife allegedly did not specify the exact location to build it.
-In response, the husband built the home yet on a remote section of the island.
+Despite being a frequent entry amongst America’s spite houses, the Pink House may not be precisely what has been claimed.
+Some sources say the Pink House was built as part of a divorce settlement.
+This 1925 home on Plum Island was built as an identical home that a couple once shared.
+However, the wife allegedly did not specify the extent to which the building would be built.
+In response, the husband built the home on a remote island section.
 However, Support the Pink House has done extensive research on the history of this unoccupied house.
 Their findings determined there is no evidence that this ever occurred.
-Now under the ownership of the U.S. Fish and Wildlife and Parker River National Wildlife Refuge, it’s closed to the public.
+Now, under the ownership of the U.S. Fish and Wildlife and Parker River National Wildlife Refuge, it’s closed to the public.

 Related: Most Unusual Christmas Trees in America